Henry Gilbert Livingston

-Henry Gilbert Livingston (August 27, 1714 – February 10, 1799) was an American doctor and politician from New York state.
+Henry Gilbert Livingston (August 27, 1714 – February 10, 1799) was an American medical doctor and politician from New York state.

 Early life

 Livingston was born on August 27, 1714, in Kingston in the Province of New York, a part of British America.
 He was the second son of fourteen children born to Cornelia (née Beekman) Livingston (1693–1742) and Gilbert Livingston (1690–1746), a lawyer and politician in colonial New York.
 Among his siblings were the Loyalist merchant Robert Gilbert Livingston, Alida Livingston (wife of Jacob Rutsen and Hendrick van Rensselaer), Joanna Livingston (wife of Pierre Van Cortlandt), Margaret Livingston (wife of Peter Stuyvesant).

 His maternal grandparents were Joanna (née Lopers) Beekman and Hendrick Beekman, a large landowner, Colonel of Militia, and member of the New York General Assembly for over 40 years.
 His father was a younger son of Alida (née Schuyler) Van Rensselaer Livingston and Robert Livingston the Elder, the first Lord of Livingston Manor, who amassed one of the largest fortunes in 17th-century New York.